PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 existing fixtures, and short zero-SWAP model ownership before changing source.
 Keep inference strictly sequential and minimal, then commit and push one coherent unit without creating a pull request.

+## Shape-extraction layout ownership extraction: completed state

+The complete 285-line
+`_optimize_transpose_shape_extract_nhwc_to_nchw_chains` implementation is now owned by `passes/shape_extract_layout.py`; the lowerer retains a one-call private compatibility wrapper at all three unchanged production positions.
+This is an exact mechanical move: after normalizing only the function name, the prior lowerer function and the new owner ASTs are identical.

+The owner preserves Gather-index remapping from logical NCHW to physical NHWC, contiguous Slice remapping, and non-contiguous Slice-to-Gather conversion.
+Shared constants remain clone-on-write, with dtype and quantization metadata retained.
+All Shape consumers must be supported before mutation; public Transpose or Shape outputs, adapter fan-out, unsupported users or axes, non-constant and invalid indices, and empty selections remain strict no-ops.
+Fixed-point restart, conditional pruning, and the historical statistic are unchanged.

+The focused owner corpus plus architecture selector passes `14 passed in 1.79s`.
+The complete architecture suite passes `228 passed in 34.70s`; the branch-wide selection passes `640 passed in 35.35s`; and the complete optional- TensorFlow import-blocked suite, including direct conversion and direct `-cotof`, passes `11 passed in 9.75s`.

+Tier 2 `retinaface_onnx_dynamic.onnx` establishes positive real ownership with production counts `1,0,0`.
+Before extraction it passed in 3.996 seconds and after extraction in 4.030 seconds with identical `max_abs=4.4405460357666016e-06` and process-tree SWAP zero.
+Its core artifacts are byte-identical:

+- float32 TFLite:
+  `ff0cbf4697ab2f7f0304d49eff912babaf2b3c31060374023b175ad01342a8ff`;
+- float16 TFLite:
+  `91b40c03d9c9628d0acb5d3c87c7a2e8cd23f8df089be6d00e52ee4db87d1c42`;
+- tensor correspondence:
+  `6edbb4f0d8436d9c064c1415840807a00e004c96b8a1f7df40954cb35d5bdc43`;
+- `schema.fbs`:
+  `0ea6e458755747b2d98c6b68323e65f0153ded77af908b2c6560db00f9dea28f`;
+- `schema_generated.py`:
+  `b3a49ac25835e627fe31b92eb5df2b6d88593a571f1175b366ef7aab8e264ce8`.

+Tier 2 `alike_t_opset11_192x320.onnx` supplies three zero-owner production calls.
+It passes in 6.658 seconds with `max_abs=2.345442771911621e-05` and zero process-tree SWAP.

+Changed files are the new Shape-extraction pass, lowerer import and wrapper, the focused owner corpus, architecture ownership checks, and the three branch documents.
+No package, public API, CLI, artifact name, TensorFlow boundary, corpus profile, exclusion policy, or ONNX tier policy changes.
+Temporary instrumentation and conversion outputs are removed before commit.
+PR #952 remains closed; work is commit/push only and no pull request is created.

+The next raw source-order implementation is the 1,593-line `_optimize_transpose_pre_add_nhwc_chains` composite.
+At restart, first inventory its indexed owner, compatibility fallback, production positions, statistics, and focused fixtures.
+Do not split or semantically narrow this boundary without characterized ownership and artifact evidence.
+Keep inference strictly sequential and minimal, then commit and push one coherent unit without creating a pull request.